aklump/website_backup/README.md

     │       └── website_backup
     └── {public web root}

+You may need to [define a temporary directory](https://www.cyberciti.biz/tips/shell-scripting-bash-how-to-create-empty-temporary-file-quickly.html) other than the default if you run out of room during backup.
+Add something like the following to _.bash_profile_.
+You should only do this if you are not able to make a backup due to an error resembling, "No space left on device".
+This seems to happen when a server's default tmp directory has insufficient space.

+    export TMPDIR="/home/foo/tmp"

 ### To Update

 - Update to the latest version from your repo root: `cloudy pm-update aklump/website_backup`